 At the end of the initial year of the award, students must meet the school’s Satisfactory Academic Progress policy to receive the award for the second year.
-In subsequent years, students must attempt at least 24 credit hours, with a 75% completion rate andwith a minimum overall GPA of 2.5.
+In subsequent years, students must successfully complete at least 24 credit hours, with a 75% completion rate and minimum overall GPA of 2.5.
 The 2013-14 maximum award for students attending a public university is $3,850 per semester.
 This award amount will be adjusted for less than full-time enrollment.
 Students enrolled in less than 9 semester hours due to complete degree requirements must provide a written request and an official copy of their degree plan.

 Associate Degree Recipients

 When funding is available TEXAS Grants for first-time associate degree recipients may be awarded.
 The program requires that the college student be a Texas resident, have financial need, earn the first associate degree from a public technical, state or community college in Texas, and be currently enrolled in a degree-seeking program.
 Awards must be made no later than 12 months after the associate degree is received.

 Students who meet program requirements based on receipt of an associate degree may receive awards for up to 90 semester credit hours, a maximum of 3 years from the start of the first award year, or until receipt of the first baccalaureate degree, whichever comes first.
 For renewal of this award, students must complete at least 24 semester credit hours with a minimum overall GPA of 2.5.